nvidia-holoscan/holoscan-sdk/examples/multithread/README.md

 The number of workers used by the multi-threaded scheduler is controlled by the `worker_thread_number` parameter in `app_config.yaml`.

 Data Flow Tracking is also optionally enabled by changing the `tracking` field in the YAML file.
 It is set to `false` by default.
+Other options in the YAML include a `silent` option to suppress verbose output from the operators (`false` by default) and a `count` option that can be used to control how many messages are sent from the transmitter (1 by default).

 ### Build instructions